Faculty of History Outreach and Engagement

 Events

-The next University Open Days will be on the 6th and 7th of July 2023
+The next University Open Days will be on the 4th & 5th July 2024.

 A free programme designed to assist high achieving students from underrepresented backgrounds to make successful applications to Cambridge.